 I’m spending the week in North Carolina.
-Hot, muggy North Carolina where swatting August flies from high-end restaurant tables and frizz-by-humidity are names of the game.
+Hot, muggy North Carolina where swatting August flies and frizz-by-humidity are names of the game.
 This trip is one spent reconnecting with family, friends, and ultimately, my past.
 Despite the despicable weather, I’ve really enjoyed myself.
 My ties to this place are like a crab pot line tied to a piling–the rope is only a foot or two above the surface but when I start pulling, the slippery line coils around my feet to reveal a moveable anchor.
 My ties, though on the surface appear shallow, run long and deep.

 This morning, while sitting on a pier under a pecan tree with my feet in the brackish water and a crabbing line between my fingers, I started thinking about the hand Eastern North Carolina (its geography and sociology) and her people had in raising me.
 I summoned memories from my childhood, and here’s the short list of lessons I learned in my formative years, with the exception of one or two: